Chin-Fu-Liu/Acute-stroke_Detection_Segmentation/README.md

 ```

 * `data` contains data like templates, image examples, and trained networks.
-* `codes` contains ASD pipeline bin codes and the main function.
+* `codes` contains ADS pipeline bin codes and the main function.

 ## Installation and Requirements
 ### Required Dependencies